Bonding Rabbits

 Fight at First Sight.
 The rabbits should be separated immediately to prevent injury.
 This will look like a rabbit tornado with fur flying.

-Tentative friendship.
-The rabbits may approach each other and but will not groom or cuddle.
-They may seem uninterested in each other but will lay down in a relaxed or mirrored body position.
 Sometimes one rabbit (the more dominant one) will chase and mount the other.
 This is OK as long as the rabbit on the bottom (the submissive one) accepts it and does not challenge for dominance.
 Mounting is a way of establishing who is the bunny boss or the bunny hierarchy if there are multiple rabbits.
 This is a crucial step and should not be interrupted unless it escalates to a fight.
 Mounting will decrease over time as the relationship solidifies.

 Bonding Criteria